jcomeauictx/2000-dodge-ram-van-b3500/README.md

 There were 5VDC at points 1 (OR --- Hayes manual shows VT/WT, and for pin 3,
 as it has the pin numbers inverted) and 2 (OR/DB).
 Pin 3 (BK/LB) showed no voltage relative to ground.

+2025-08-03: Earlier today, disconnected 3 sensors: crankshaft position sensor, located just under where the transmission dipstick tube goes into the floor of the van; the connector is on the starboard side of the engine block.
+Opposite that, on the port side, is the throttle position sensor.
+Disconnected that too, and on the front of the engine block, whatever that sensor is.
+Immediately after that, I turned the ignition key to "run" position and plugged in the sensors in reverse order.
+After plugging in the one (camshaft position sensor?
+Don't know) on the front of the engine block, I heard a whirring behind the instrument cluster, the fuel gauge moved towards full, and the "no buS" message was replaced by the odometer reading.
+Same happened after reseating the TPS[^4].
+Nothing happened, good or bad, while reconnecting the crankshaft position sensor, so I started the van up, and it ran for a couple of minutes, then died.
+Back to "no buS", no start.

+Later, I disconnected and reconnected the upright sensor just to port of the distributor, turned the key to "run", and saw the gauges working again, so took the van downtown where someone else can look at it tomorrow.

 Wiring diagram of PCM (computer), with C1 to the right as you're looking at it from the front of the van: